Providing security protection to an external HDD and SSD drive

 Affordable, encrypted, PIN-protected external hard drives are also available from companies, such as DataLocker, priced from £199.

 Encryption of a whole drive or just some of the data on it will only provide security when the external drive is not connected to the computer that encrypted that data.
 Anyone trying to connect the drive to another computer or to your own computer will not be able to access the data because it is both encrypted and password-protected.
 But when the drive is connected to its computer, anyone will be able to access the data, so the best way to protect it is to make use of a screensaver that provides password protection that can be activated when you are away from the computer or after a set period of the computer being inactive.
 Help & Support in all versions of Windows provides information on screensavers and their use.
-Here is a thread from a computer forum that deals with this subject:

 How to password-protect an external hard drive –

 Note that you need Windows 10 Pro in order to use BitLocker Drive Encryption software, which encrypts a chosen drive and provides the password.
 Never lose that password or you will be locked out of the drive.

 How To Protect External Hard Disk Drives With Password –